 Pathological jealousy can quickly tarnish a relationship.
 Here’s what you need to know about the condition.

-Men and women get extremely jealous over different things
+For starters, men and women get extremely jealous over different things

 You can probably think of one thing in particular that makes you feel quite jealous.
 And Seth Meyers, Ph.D., tells Psychology Today your gender might actually indicate what sort of behaviors make you envious.
 Women are more likely to feel jealous when their partner’s emotionally cheating on them.
 Men, on the other hand, are more likely to get riled up over physical cheating.